- Share this article on Facebook

 Below, take a look at what the cast of the coming-of-age story has been up to since the movie first hit theaters.

-Since her portrayal of pregnant teen Juno MacGuff, Page has become a household name.
-She has acted in numerous film and television shows, including playing Ariadne in Inception (2010), for which she was nominated for MTV Movie Award, and playing Kitty Pryde in X-Men: Days of Future Past (2014), which earned her Kids' Choice and Teen Choice nominations.
-She recently starred in a reboot of Flatliners.
+Since his portrayal of pregnant teen Juno MacGuff, Page has become a household name.
+The actor, who publicly came out as transgender in December 2020, has appeared in numerous film and television shows, including playing Ariadne in Inception (2010), for which he was nominated for MTV Movie Award, and playing Kitty Pryde in X-Men: Days of Future Past (2014), which earned him Kids’ Choice and Teen Choice nominations.
+He recently starred in a reboot of Flatliners.

-She has also made some news in her personal life.
-In 2014 on Valentine's Day, Page publicly came out as gay at the Human Rights Campaign's Time to Thrive conference.
-In her speech, she said, “Loving other people starts with loving ourselves and accepting ourselves, and I know many of you have struggled with this, and I draw upon your strength and your support in ways you will never know, and I am here today because I am gay,” which was followed by a round of applause.
+In 2014 on Valentine’s Day, Page, while presenting as female, publicly came out as gay at the Human Rights Campaign’s Time to Thrive conference.
+In his speech, he said, “Loving other people starts with loving ourselves and accepting ourselves, and I know many of you have struggled with this, and I draw upon your strength and your support in ways you will never know, and I am here today because I am gay,” which was followed by a round of applause.

 Michael Cera played Paulie Bleeker, a geeky member of the track team whom Juno's dad thought "didn’t have it in him" to get her pregnant.